10play/10tap-editor/website/docs/examples/colorKeyboard.md

 First we need to add two things

 1. A ref on the components container (used on ios for opening the custom keyboard)
-2. A current keyboard state (used inside the toolbar to show and hide the color keyboard)
+2. A state of the current active keyboard id (used inside the toolbar to show and hide the color keyboard)

 ```tsx
 const rootRef = useRef(null);